vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 Next, in the ZIP file, go to :menuselection:`mail-client-extensions-master --> gmail`, and open the file called :guilabel:`appsscript.json`.
-In the :guilabel:`urlFetchWhitelist` section, replace all the references to `leansoft.vn` with the Odoo customer's unique server domain.
+In the :guilabel:`urlFetchWhitelist` section, replace all the references to `leansoft.vn` with the Leansoft customer's unique server domain.

 Then, in the same :guilabel:`gmail` folder, open the file called :guilabel:`README.md`.
 Follow the instructions in the :guilabel:`README.md` file to push the Gmail Plugin files as a Google Project.